 - running workshops and focus groups

-- carrying out employee surveys and setting up employee forums
+- setting up employee forums

 - bringing your management and staff representatives together to solve problems